hadley/adv-r/Data-structures.md

 Given an arbitrary object in R, `str` (short for structure), is probably the most useful function: it will give a compact human readable description of any R data structure.

+## Quiz

+Take this short quiz to determine if you need to read this chapter or not:

+* What are the three properties of a vector? (apart from its contents)
+* What are the four common atomic vectors?
+What are the two rarer atomic vectors?
+* How is a list different to a vector?
+* How is a matrix different to a data frame?
+* Can a data frame have a column that is a list?

 ## Vectors (1d)

 The basic data structure in R is the vector, which comes in two basic flavours: atomic vectors and lists.
 Vectors have three properties: their `typeof()` (what it is), `length()` (how long it is) and `attributes()` (additional arbitrary metadata).
 The most common attribute is `names()`.